The Northwest: downtown Port of Spain

 If you’re staying at one of the many hotels up on this end, you might do the entire trip in reverse.

-Other things to see in and around Port of Spain
+More in & around Port of Spain

 Head northwest out of Port of Spain (by car is advised) toward Fort George.
 Perched high on a hill overlooking the capital, Fort George offers magnificent views of the city and beyond.
 It was built in 1804, essentially as a refuge of last resort: the summit of a complex of fortifications.
 Given the dire circumstances that would imply, it is perhaps fortunate it never saw military action.
 Latterly, the fort was converted to a signal station.
 It now houses a museum, well-tended grounds, and (if you are fortunate to be in Trinidad at the time of year when the sun sets before Fort George closes at 6pm) perhaps the best view of the sunset in Port of Spain.